studies indicate coaching decreases perceived stress

 Surviving—and thriving—in light of everyday uncertainties

 Coaching is a want, not a need.
 It's a way of gaining traction and momentum towards what you really want.
 It’s a way of investing in yourself.
 It benefits you and the people in your world.
+And it ripples outward in the world.
 There’s nothing better.

 Executive and leadership coaching emerged from positive psychology and diverged from therapy.
 It is present and forward-focused, grounded in psychology, neuroscience, and learning and development research.
 Collectively, I call it "leadership coaching" and it is one powerful way to help empower people in their lives.
 It was considered and remains an executive "perk".
 Today, coaching is leveraged by people at all levels, both through their work organizations and independently as individuals.